-But I realized the other day that September has always felt like a time of renewal, of change.
-And of getting back on track and back into routine.
+September has always felt like a time of renewal and change.
+And of getting back on track, into a routine that allows you to predict parts of your day again.
 Every season offers change but with September, it’s more about closing up summer shop and buckling down to get things done.
-Regardless of when the children start school – August or September – or whether you have children going to school at all, we are entering a time to do just that.
+Regardless of when the children start school, or whether you have children going to school at all, we are entering a time to do just that.

 This feeling of “being ready” to change with the season is something to embrace.

-September has that feeling of change not only because it is the start of a new season (and that can always evoke a feeling of wanting to change things up) but also because, at least in this part of the country, whether you have children in school or not, it will always feel like the time when lazy days and lackadaisical routines end and more structured days begin.
-And while “structure” doesn’t always sound appealing, after a long, fun, busy summer, almost nothing can feel so satisfying as getting things with the schedule, the house, the routine, tidy again.
+September has that feeling of change not only because it is the start of a new season (and that can always evoke a feeling of wanting to change things up) but because the new season brings in cooler weather so the lackadaisical routines that accompany warmer weather almost automatically get replaced with more structured days begin.
+While “structure” doesn’t always sound appealing, after a long, fun, busy summer, almost nothing can feel so satisfying as getting tidy again the schedule, the house, and the routine.

 It feels in a way like life is starting all over again.
 And I suppose any change of season can feel that way.
-But with September, I start to crave that set schedule and one that is more structured.
-That kind of structure itself lends to making room for change.
+But with September, I start to crave that set schedule, which often leads to making room for change.

-We shift priorities from that of scheduling summer camp and pool parties, to making time for homework and meal plans.
+We shift priorities from scheduling summer camp and pool parties, to making time for homework and meal plans.

 A new season means a new start.
 A fresh perspective.
 A different set of ways to let go and embrace.
 And a great time to set new goals.
 To start life all over again, in a sense.

-September and the structure that can come from it can be a blessing to help you do that!
+September and the structure it implies can be a blessing to help you do that!

-Perhaps you want to get back to a good work out routine that seemed to get lost in the hustle of summer.
-Or maybe you want to try a new kind or workout – yoga, or pilates, maybe Barre.
+Perhaps you want to get back to a good workout routine that seemed to get lost in the hustle of summer.
+Or maybe you want to try a new kind of workout – yoga, or pilates, maybe Barre.

 Pick a goal, maybe two!
 And take the time to write out the answer to this question: